aboudekahil/Aboude-notes/University/CSIS215/Class attributes.md

 ```

 ### <span style="color: #ff5545;text-transform: capitalize;">What are attributes?</span>
-Class attributes are **values which are owned by the class itself**.
+[[Classes and Objects|Class]] attributes are **values which are owned by the class itself**.
 They will be shared by all the instances of the class.
 Therefore they have the same value for every instance.
-We define class attributes outside all the methods, usually they are placed at the top, right below the class header.
+We define class attributes outside all the [[methods]], usually they are placed at the top, right below the class header.

 ```ad-example
 x and y are attributes of the class `Main`